bju2000/vendor_motorola_extras/README.md

 # Motorola specific device features

 This is a vendor addon to add in your android builds to get moto specific things like moto dolby, live walls and more
+**WARNING!
+This apps exept MotoParts are for 64 Bit devices**

 ## How to add in your builds